ohxinru/XR/CONTRIBUTING.md

-# Contributing to （项目名）
+# # Welcome to XR contributing guide

-Thank you for your interest in contributing to （项目名）!
+Thank you for your interest in contributing to our prioject!
 We welcome all people who want to contribute in a healthy and constructive manner within our community.
 To help us create a safe and positive community experience for all, we require all participants to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

-This document is a guide to help you through the process of contributing to （项目名）.
+This document is a guide to help you through the process of contributing to XR.

 ## Become a contributor

-You can contribute to （项目名） in several ways.
+You can contribute to XR in several ways.
 Here are some examples:

-- Contribute to the （项目名） codebase.
+- Contribute to the XR codebase.
 - Report and triage bugs.
 - Develop community plugins and dashboards.
 - Write technical documentation and blog posts, for users and contributors.
 - Organize meetups and user groups in your local area.
-- Help others by answering questions about （项目名）.
+- Help others by answering questions about XR.

 For more ways to contribute, check out the [Open Source Guides](https://opensource.guide/how-to-contribute/).

+### Create a new issue

 ### Report bugs